ritacn/-Yandex-Projects-/ProcrastinationPro/README.md

  - Channel - advertising source ID
  - Dt - date
  - Costs - costs for this advertising source on this day

+**Make conclusions:**

+  - Identify the causes of inefficiencies in user engagement;
+  - Formulate recommendations for the marketing department to improve app promotion